LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/time-frame.md

 You may choose between:

-**1. All hours (default)** - If a campaign is set for all hours it will be considered active on this day from 12:00 a.m. until 11:59 p.m.
+1. **All hours (default)** - If a campaign is set for all hours it will be considered active on this day from 12:00 a.m. until 11:59 p.m.

-**2. Custom** - For custom hours, manually input the active campaign hours for the day.
+2. **Custom** - For custom hours, manually input the active campaign hours for the day.
 The input must be in the following format: **HH:MM am/pm** and **in 5 minute intervals only.** The only exception is 11:59 pm, which can also be defined in order to define a shift that lasts until midnight.

 ![](/img/time frame 5.png)

+{:start="3"}
-**3. Off** - If set to off, the campaign will be considered inactive on this day from 12:00 am until 11:59 pm.
+3. **Off** - If set to off, the campaign will be considered inactive on this day from 12:00 am until 11:59 pm.

 #### Defining multiple shifts per day